aliabu-yahia/Reading-note/201/read02.md

 ------------------------
 ## Chapter 10 (from Duckett HTML book )
-We have three type to to add css code :
+We have three type to add css code :
 * Inline CSS
 * Internal CSS
 * External CSS